Parental leave & related entitlements

-The following rules apply where one employee (or only one member of an employee couple) takes leave:
+The following rules apply where 1 employee (or only 1 member of an employee couple) takes leave:

-- In the case of a pregnant employee, leave can start up to six weeks before the expected date of birth, or earlier if the employer and employee agree.
-If the employee is not giving birth to the child, leave starts on the date of birth or placement of the child.
+- For a pregnant employee, leave can start up to 6 weeks before the expected date of birth, or earlier if agreed.
+If the employee is not giving birth (for example the leave is adoption related or the employee who isn’t pregnant is the parent taking leave), leave starts on the date of birth or placement of the child.

-- Leave may start at any time within 12 months after the birth or placement of the child if:
+- The leave can start at any time within 12 months after the birth or placement of the child if:

 - the spouse or de facto partner has responsibility for the care of the child.

 - Employees can take paid leave such as annual leave at the same time as unpaid parental leave.

 Both members of an employee couple taking leave